List of Indian Premier League centuries

-The highest number of centuries have been scored by Virat Kohli (8 centuries) followed by Jos Buttler with 7, Chris Gayle with 6, and KL Rahul with 5 centuries.
-Shane Watson, David Warner, and Shubman Gill have four centuries each.
-AB de Villiers and Sanju Samson have scored three centuries each, while Adam Gilchrist, Murali Vijay, Virender Sehwag, Brendon McCullum, Hashim Amla, Ajinkya Rahane, Shikhar Dhawan, Ben Stokes, Quinton de Kock, Rohit Sharma, Yashasvi Jaiswal, Ruturaj Gaikwad, Jonny Bairstow, Suryakumar Yadav, Sai Sudharsan, Heinrich Klaasen and Rishabh Pant have scored two centuries each.
+The highest number of centuries have been scored by Virat Kohli (9 centuries) followed by Jos Buttler with 7, Chris Gayle and KL Rahul with 6 centuries each, and Shubman Gill and Sanju Samson with 5 centuries each.
+Shane Watson and David Warner have four centuries each.
+AB de Villiers, Quinton de Kock and Sai Sudharsan have scored three centuries each, while Adam Gilchrist, Murali Vijay, Virender Sehwag, Brendon McCullum, Hashim Amla, Ajinkya Rahane, Shikhar Dhawan, Ben Stokes, Rohit Sharma, Yashasvi Jaiswal, Ruturaj Gaikwad, Jonny Bairstow, Suryakumar Yadav, Heinrich Klaasen, Rishabh Pant, Abhishek Sharma, Vaibhav Sooryavanshi and Mitchell Marsh have scored two centuries each.
 Shikhar Dhawan, Jos Buttler, Virat Kohli and Shubman Gill are the only four players till date to have scored centuries in consecutive matches.
-19 centuries have been made by the players of Royal Challengers Bangalore, which is more than any other team.
+20 centuries have been scored by the players of Royal Challengers Bengaluru, more than any other team.
 The most centuries scored by an individual in a single season is 4, which was achieved by Virat Kohli in 2016 and Jos Buttler in 2022.

 The first part of this list includes all IPL centuries organized in chronological order.
-The second part of the list provides an overview of centuries by IPL seasons, and the third part provides an overview of centuries by IPL teams.
+Finally The second part of the list provides an overview of centuries by IPL seasons, and the third part provides an overview of centuries by IPL teams.
 Teams are initially listed in alphabetical order.